CodesDoWork/monorepo/libs/nx-plugins/nx-containers/README.md

 uses that service with `docker compose build`.

 > If you specified a `registry` inside the app or workspace `container.config.json` file, the image
-> will be tagged using that registry and is also immediately pushed after build finished.
+> will be tagged using that registry.
+> Ts also immediately pushed after build finished if configuration is production.

 ## Future